-If you are using Raspbian, then you must have Raspbian Jessie as a minimum version.
+If you are using Raspbian, then you must have Raspbian Stretch as a minimum version.
 Raspbian Buster is the currently supported version.

 We provide a script to install Node.js, npm and Node-RED onto a Raspberry Pi.
 The script can also be used to upgrade an existing install when a new release is available.

 Running the following command will download and run the script.
 If you want to review the contents of the script first, you can view it here.

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

-sudo apt-get install build-essentialfirst to ensure npm is able to build any binary modules it needs to install.
+sudo apt install build-essential gitfirst to ensure npm is able to build any binary modules it needs to install.

 This script will:

 apt-get install noderedand includes the Raspbian-packaged version of Node.js, but does not include

 Note: at this time the default node.js included with RaspiOS Bullseye is still v12.
 This means that the latest Node-RED version that can be installed is the 2.x branch.
 While using these packages is convenient at first, we strongly recommend using the install script above instead.